 Major Food Festivals

-These fests go for days and draw crowds from across the globe:
+These fests go for days and draw crowds from across the state and beyond:

 Euphoria, Greenville This three-day festival in September, co-founded by South Carolina-born singer-songwriter, Edwin McCain, is chock-full of tastings, cooking demos, live music, renowned chefs, sommeliers and fabulous dinners.